sergiocollado/potpourri/Notes_on_linux.md

   To create a new user, the **useradd** command is used, and to remove one the **userdel** command is used, to modify a user account the **usermod** command is used. (-p flag to change a password).

-  - useradd - create a new user or update default new user information - https://linux.die.net/man/8/useradd
+  - useradd - create a new user or update default new user information. the password must be added with other command - https://linux.die.net/man/8/useradd
   - userdel - delete a user account and related files - https://linux.die.net/man/8/userdel
-  - usermod - modify a user account https://linux.die.net/man/8/userdel
+  - usermod - modify a user account - http://man7.org/linux/man-pages/man8/usermod.8.html
+  - passwd  - add or changes the password to a user - http://man7.org/linux/man-pages/man1/passwd.1.html

+  Each user is identified by a uid (user identification).

+  Users are added to groups with the **usermod** command, with the **-g** or **-G** options.

 #### User directories